Kyrobi/Cynagen/Wiki_Files/FAQ.md

 A. You can't.

+### Q. How to I get VIP rank?

+A. There are two ways to receive VIP rank.
+1. You can buy it off of the [store](https://cynagen.craftingstore.net) for $19.99

+2. By voting, you have a small chance of receiving a VIP shard.
+5 of these VIP shards can be traded for VIP rank that last for 90 days.

 ### Q. How do I contact the owner?

-A. You can click HERE to join the server Discord and contact him through there.
+A. You can click [HERE](https://discordapp.com/invite/B5JW7qp) to join the server Discord and contact him through there.

 ### Q. Can I give feedback / suggestions to the server?